bhojpur/piro/README.md

 ### Configuration

 The following table lists the (incomplete set of) configurable parameters of the Bhojpur Piro chart and their default values.
-The helm chart's `values.yaml` is the reference for chart's configuration surface.
+The Helm chart's `values.yaml` is the reference for chart's configuration surface.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |